iipc/awesome-web-archiving/README.md

 * [What is a web archive?](https://youtu.be/ubDHY-ynWi0) - A video from [the UK Web Archive YouTube Channel](https://www.youtube.com/channel/UCJukhTSw8VRj-VNTpBcqWkw)
 * [Wikipedia's List of Web Archiving Initiatives](https://en.wikipedia.org/wiki/List_of_Web_archiving_initiatives)
 * [Glossary of Archive-It and Web Archiving Terms](https://support.archive-it.org/hc/en-us/articles/208111686-Glossary-of-Archive-It-and-Web-Archiving-Terms)
-* [The Web Archiving Lifecycle Model](https://archive-it.org/blog/post/announcing-the-web-archiving-life-cycle-model/) - The Web Archiving Lifecycle Model is an attempt to incorporate the technological and programmatic arms of the web archiving into a framework that will be relevant to any organization seeking to archive content from the web.
+* [The Web Archiving Lifecycle Model](https://archive-it.org/blog/post/announcing-the-web-archiving-life-cycle-model/) - an attempt to incorporate the technological and programmatic arms of the web archiving into a framework that will be relevant to any organization seeking to archive content from the web.
 Archive-It, the web archiving service from the Internet Archive, developed the model based on its work with memory institutions around the world.
 * [Retrieving and Archiving Information from Websites by Wael Eskandar and Brad Murray](https://kit.exposingtheinvisible.org/en/web-archive.html/)

 ### Training Materials